wrvsrx/zmk-keyboard/README.md

 # zmk-keyboard

-This is a repository for compiling the firmware of eyelash_sofle.
+This is a repository for compiling the firmware of [zmk-sofle](https://github.com/a741725193/zmk-sofle) and [zmk-sofle-dongle](https://github.com/a741725193/zmk-solfe-dongle)

+## zmk-sofle

 It fetches three parts of code from the [upstream](https://github.com/a741725193/zmk-sofle):

 1. `eyelash_sofle.{conf,json}` (firmware compilation configuration files)
 2. `boards` + `zephyr/module.yml` (firmware source code)